Discover what you are naturally good at

 Strength-Spotting Interviews 20+ Questions and Techniques

-Strength-spotting interviews benefit both the potential employee and the interviewer.
+Strength-spotting interviews benefit both the job applicant and the interviewer.
 Strength-based interviewing gives candidates the opportunity to share their best qualities and highlight why they should be hired.
 They can prove to the interviewer that they are the best individuals for the job by providing examples of strength utilization in their past jobs.
-On the other hand, a strength-based interview makes judging employees easier for the interviewer.
-They can easily quantify and list the pros and cons of an individual.
+On the other hand, a strength-based interview makes judging employees easier for the interviewer, allowing them to easily list the pros and cons of an individual.
 Then, they can evaluate if those strengths align with what the company is searching for.
 These interviews also tend to be more efficient, but not everyone knows how to perform a strength-based interview.

-In this article, we will outline the questions you can ask during a strength-related interview and the best answers to strength questions.
+In this article, we will outline what strengths-spotting is, why it is important, how strengths-based interviews work, the questions a hiring manager can ask during a strength-related interview, and the best answers to strength questions.
 Taking a scientifically validated strengths assessment like the HIGH5 test can provide valuable insights into your own strengths and help you articulate them effectively in an interview setting.
 By identifying your top strengths, you’ll be better equipped to showcase how you can leverage them to contribute to the role and organization you’re interviewing for.

-Strength evaluations, such as the HIGH5 strengths assessment, are one of the most effective ways to spot strengths.
+Strengths assessments, such as the HIGH5 strengths assessment, are one of the most effective ways to practice strength-spotting and evaluate your strengths.
 By taking a comprehensive online assessment, individuals gain a clear understanding of their unique strengths profile.
 The HIGH5 test goes beyond just identifying strengths – it provides detailed insights into how each strength manifests and can be optimally applied in various personal and professional contexts.
 This self-awareness is the foundation for leveraging strengths to achieve goals and enhance well-being.
+Another strength-spotting technique is through self-reflection.
+Linley, the psychologist who coined the term strengths-spotting said there are several signs of a strength that include:

-Consider which strengths contributed to your success, growth, or sense of well-being.
-After you become more familiar with your strengths, you can identify them without having to complete another test.
 During strengths-based interviewing, strengths-spotting techniques could also be utilized.
-Recognizing verbal cues and body language can help interviewers understand a candidate’s signature strengths.
+An interviewer can ask interview questions specifically focusing on strengths and how they show up in the workplace as a strength-spotting exercise.
+During interviews, it is also important that interviewers recognize verbal cues and body language that can help interviewers understand a candidate’s signature strengths.
 Many subtle changes in language and behavior could indicate a potential strength.
 For instance, smiling, wide eyes, increased speed of speech, and posture changes could all indicate a candidate’s strengths.

 Your strengths are a vital element of your personality.
-They contribute to your fulfillment and success in life.
-Acknowledging your own strengths, which can be identified through assessments like the HIGH5 test, leads to increased psychological well-being, better use of your spare time, enhanced productivity, more innovation, and internal growth.
+They contribute to your happiness and success in life [2].
+Acknowledging your own strengths, which can be identified through assessments like the HIGH5 test, leads to increased engagement, improved performance, and enhanced well-being.
+More so, people who know and use their strengths are less likely to experience worry, stress, sadness, anger, and physical pain [4].

 When you understand your unique strengths, you can more intentionally apply them to various aspects of your life.
 This strengths-based approach has been shown to boost motivation, engagement, resilience, and overall life satisfaction.
 Investing in identifying your strengths pays dividends in both personal and professional spheres.
 Many individuals tend to focus their personal growth on the idea of fixing their weaknesses.
 However, they neglect the importance of strength behavior.